-Philosophical study at Boston College provides an opportunity for open-ended inquiry and reflection on the most fundamental questions about us and our world.
+Philosophical study at Boston College provides an opportunity for open-ended inquiry and reflection on the most fundamental questions about humanity and our world.

 Philosophy has been central to the educational mission of Boston College since its founding.
-The prominence of Philosophy in the curriculum reflects the Jesuit heritage of this University.
-From the very beginning, Jesuit colleges placed heavy emphasis on the values of authentic Christian humanism, chief among which was respect for the power of human intelligence and the depth of human experience to arrive at an independent knowledge of the truth.
-For this reason, the study of Philosophy was always considered essential to the Jesuit educational mission.
+The prominence of philosophy in the curriculum reflects the Jesuit heritage of this university.
+From the beginning, Jesuit colleges placed heavy emphasis on the values of authentic Christian humanism, chief among which was respect for the power of human intelligence and the depth of human experience to seek the truth, and the mutual compatibility of faith and reason.

-The study of Philosophy remains among the most relevant and urgent of pursuits.
+The study of philosophy remains among the most relevant and urgent of pursuits.
 Each human being desires answers to life's perennial questions—questions regarding the ultimate meaning of life, such as knowledge, truth, rationality, language, being, transcendence, God, faith, beauty, good, justice, humanity, friendship, love, sexuality, identity, power, and authenticity.
-Reflection on such questions remains the core of the study of Philosophy.
-Answers to these questions proposed by philosophers of the past remain with us today, not only inscribed in books, but embedded in the practices and institutions of our contemporary society.
+Reflection on such questions remains the core of the study of philosophy.
+Answers to these questions proposed by philosophers of the past remain with us today, not only inscribed in books, but also embedded in the practices and institutions of our contemporary society.
 The mission of the Philosophy Department at Boston College is to provide an encouraging and supportive environment for the exploration of these questions, and for the critical examination of the pluralism of philosophical traditions that continue to inform our personal and corporate lives.

-The Department offers to qualified students the opportunity to do independent research under the direction of a professor and offers a select number of students the opportunity to work on a senior honors thesis, by invitation.
-The Department also participates in the Scholar of the College Program, details of which can be found in the Arts and Sciences section.
+The department offers qualified students the opportunity to participate in the departmental honors program.
+The honors program is by invitation only to students invited in their junior year.
+These students as seniors participate in a fall senior honors seminar and through the course of the entire senior year do independent research under the direction of a professor.
+The Department also participates in the Scholar of the College Program, details of which can be found in the Morrissey College of Arts and Sciences section.

 A philosophy major prepares students for work in a variety of professional and academic fields, such as law, business, or medicine.
-Students with particular ability and who wish to be prepared for graduate study in Philosophy ought to consult with their advisor to prepare a suitable program of study beginning late in the sophomore or early in the junior year.
+Students with particular ability and who wish to be prepared for graduate study in Philosophy ought to pursue the systematic track in philosophy and consult with an advisor early in the course of their major.

 The two Philosophy Core courses must be drawn from one of the following five options: